It's Still Like a Secret

-It's Still Like a Secret is the fourth studio album by Los Angeles-based post-rock duo El Ten Eleven.
+It's Still Like a Secret is the fourth studio album by American post-rock duo El Ten Eleven, released November 9, 2010 through Fake Record Label.
 The album was sold at shows during their fall 2010 tour and officially released on 9 November.
 The album's title is a reference to Built to Spill's 1999 album Keep It Like a Secret.

 Music videos

 The band released music videos for two of the songs on the album: "Falling" and "The Sycophants Are Coming!
 The Sycophants Are Coming!"